 Cycling is one of those activities that has increased in popularity in recent years.
 With Sir Chris Hoy, Bradley Wiggins, Chris Froome, Victoria Pendleton and Laura Trott leading the way for UK cyclists it is no wonder that the Brits are discovering a love of the two wheeled machine.
 I remember taking off on my bike around ‘the block’ when I was a child, diverting to my best friends’s house on a weekend.
 Loving the feel of the wind in my face, hair flying out behind me as I coasted down the hill, feeling as though I could fly, before swinging ninety degrees to the left round the corner, praying there wasn’t a tractor coming in the opposite direction.
 I’ll never forget the bike I was given on my 14th birthday.
 A mountain bike, purple, blue and pink, with gears.
 So much was tied up in this bicycle.
 Not just the freedom of cycling three miles on my own, but the fact that I was well, and fit, enough to cycle (this was my birthday gift the summer I had heart surgery) and so this bike is still with me.
 Twenty five years on and I still haven’t managed to part with it.

-Tilly and Joshua are both proficient cyclists.
-Tilly lacks a little confidence (my brakes were almost worn through following a recent cycle round the block with her) but can actually cycle well, and most importantly, safely.
-Joshua gets onto his bike and becomes a bit of an Evel Knievel.
+T and J are both proficient cyclists.
+T lacks a little confidence (my brakes were almost worn through following a recent cycle round the block with her) but can actually cycle well, and most importantly, safely.
+J gets onto his bike and becomes a bit of an Evel Knievel.
 In my bones I know that he will, sooner or later, have a nasty tumble off his bike, but I love that he feels free when in control of this incredible machine; that the pain of a midge flying into his eye at twenty(ish) miles an hour doesn’t stop him from trying to go faster.

 Disclaimer – I have not received payment or products in exchange for this article (although if a brand wants to forward either, they would be gratefully received!).
 Any prices stated are correct at the time of publishing (26th September 2015).